 The QP Pro (Qingping Air Quality Monitor) is a compact, portable air quality monitor that measures PM2.5, tVOC, CO2, temperature, and humidity.
 It has a large, touch-screen display which makes viewing indoor air quality at a glance quick and easy.

 The QP Lite is a scaled-back version of the QP Pro, with all the same sensors except the tVOC sensor.
-It’s smaller and lighter than most air quality monitors, and boasts a really long battery life, upwards of 8 hours.
-Great for measuring air quality when you’re on the go.
+It’s smaller and lighter than most air quality monitors.
+It boasts a really long battery life, upwards of 8 hours.
+It’s great for measuring air quality on the go.

 How We Tested and Reviewed the Qingping Air Quality Monitors